Why Are UTVs So Loud?

 So as long as the emission regulations permit it, many UTV exhausts are likely to remain less complex and less effective when it comes to dampening the noise when comparing them to car exhausts.

-Another important aspect that plays its role is what the market actually wants to buy.
+Another important aspect that plays its role is what the market wants to buy.
 Many riders still believe that more noise equals more power.
 This may lead the manufacturers to make their high-performance machines a bit louder than strictly necessary.

 But thankfully, the market of aftermarket mufflers seems to be changing to more quiet yet powerful systems.